 About the Publications Board

 The Publications Board of InSEA, as the title suggests, has oversight of the Society's Publications activities.
 It comprises members of InSEA with significant publishing experience who work together to ensure that members have the opportunity to bring their research and praxis to a wider audience through our various publishing opportunities.
 Our aim is to produce high quality publications, either fully published by InSEA through InSEA Publications or through endorsement of existing or proposed publications that are in accord with our central mission of 'education through art'.
 We do this in a variety of ways, for example through encuraging members and prospective members to submit to one of our Journals, or by proposing a publication, an anthology or monograph to be published by InSEA all of which are subject to rigorous peer-review.
-We strive for open access as far as possible as we believe that excellent practice in education through art deserves a wide audience.
+We strive for open access as far as possible as we believe that excellent reserach and praxis in education through art deserves a wide audience.
 However, some of the endorsed publications have been produced by our members with commercial publishers and in those cases, we have negotiated a reduction for InSEA members (normally 15%).
 To gain full access to the majority of our publications including every issue of IJETA since 2005, you must be an InSEA member.
 If you are a member, or want to join, click here.

 Areas of responsibility

 Basically, there are four main areas of activity within the scope of the Publications Board

-1 International Journal of Education Through Art (in partnership with Intellect Books)
+1 International Journal of Education Through Art (IJETA) (in partnership with Intellect Books)

 3 InSEA Publications (peer-reviewed monographs and anthologies)